VedantPhuse/TrafficSignClassifier/README.md

 Finally, I uploaded three images into the runtime, and checked the output for each of them, in order to demonstrate the working of the project.

 An example output is in this image:

 ![](https://i.imgur.com/VzdN6tl.png)

+P.S.
+There might be a few `1+1` 's left in my code, which i might have forgotten to remove.
+These were done in order to renew the CoLab Runtime.